In this issue

 Catherine Jackson asks how baby boomer therapists feel about growing older.

-Reality TV as therapy
+Reality TV as therapy (free article)

 Jenny Hamilton argues that reality TV can widen access to therapy and therapeutic ideas to many more people.

 Michael Barkham outlines the new trial he is leading to evidence Counselling for Depression.

 Time in our lives

 Charles Gordon-Graham explores the significance of time in our lives and in the counselling room.